Kava-Labs/switch/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/kava_labs.svg?label=Follow&style=social)](https://twitter.com/kava_labs)
 </div>

 Switch is the fastest, most secure way to swap cryptocurrencies.
-Streaming payments and payment channels enable lightning-fast swaps, interoperability across blockchains, and complete self-custody of assets.
+Recent developments in blockchain scaling enable lightning-fast swaps, interoperability across blockchains, and complete self-custody of assets.

 Load funds onto "cards", easily swap between them, and unload when you're done.
 Only you have access to these funds and, thanks to streaming micropayments, even while trading you retain full asset custody!